-Kei te pai press came out of a feeling of impotence, despair and frustration on Waitangi day 2020.
+Kei te pai press came out of a feeling of impotence, despair and frustration on Waitangi day 2020

-Kei te pai press is a project intended to undermine ongoing colonial violence, dispossession and alienation.
+Kei te pai press is a project intended to undermine ongoing colonial violence, dispossession and alienation

-LIVE LAUGH LAND BACK.
+LIVE LAUGH LAND BACK

 Kei te pai press is dedicated to publishing mahi primarily by Maaori writers, but is keen on publishing our comrades from across the world

-Kei te pai is interested in prioritising narratives centered around sovereignty, potentiality and resistance.
+Kei te pai is interested in prioritising narratives centered around sovereignty, potentiality and resistance

 (Kei te pai also publish videos, illustration and photography. )

-(once a month a selection of readings.
+(once a month or more).
 These are books and texts we feel are urgent and critical.
-There is no impetus to respond to these emails (although you can if you wish), but we do ask that you consider the ideas in these writings and use them as tools to better understand and undermine the colonial society that we live in.
+There is no impetus to respond to these emails (although you can if you wish), but we do ask that you consider the ideas in these writings and use them as tools to better understand and undermine the colonial society that we live in

 Kei te pai is committed to imagining a new more just world and publishes and support mahi that we are passionate about that is bold, challenging and a fuck u to the neo-colonial hetero patriarchy

 Aroha mai, aroha atu